Loading...

 In this way, you can verify contract state on Sepolia directly from Chiado, without interacting with Sepolia in real-time, using trustless proofs and stored block headers.

-You start on Chain A (Sepolia):
+Start on Chain A (Sepolia):

 Imagine you have a contract on Sepolia that needs to send a message to a contract on Gnosis Chiado (Chain B).